 PROGRAMS & EVENTS

 The Farragut Parks & Recreation Department endeavors to provide quality programming for all ages and abilities in our new community center as well as sports and outdoor activities at the Town's four parks.
-Farragut also hosts eight annual community events, which are free and open to the public; please see a schedule of this year's events at the bottom of this page.
+Farragut also hosts several community events each year; see the bottom of the list for upcoming events.

-If you’re interested in teaching a public class at the community center, please fill out and submit the Educational Program Request form.
+If you’re interested in teaching a public class at the community center, please fill out and submit the Program/Event Proposal form.

-Register for classes and events at townoffarragut.org/register, in person at the Farragut Community Center (239 Jamestowne Blvd.) or by phone (218-3376).
+Unless otherwise noted, register for classes and special events at townoffarragut.org/register, in person at the Farragut Community Center (239 Jamestowne Blvd.) or by phone (865-218-3376).
 All classes held at the community center require a free membership.
 Farragut residency is NOT required for membership.
 Please stop by the community center during regular hours or arrive early for class to register!

 Payment is due at the time of registration.
 Credit card payments (Visa, Mastercard and Discover) – whether online, in person or by phone – will incur a 2% transaction fee.
 Cash and check payments are also accepted.